Review: Charli XCX feat. Troye Sivan—'1999'

 Nor indeed is it on most popstars.
 Anne-Marie’s ‘2002’ must surely rank as one of the most infuriating tracks of 2018—a perverse streaming equation made flesh, cynically calibrated to prey on the thwarted, mortageless dreams of 2018’s dead-eyed millenials, all while somehow mis-DECADING Britney’s ‘…Baby One More Time’.
 On behalf of thirty-somethings everywhere: fuck you, Anne-Marie.
-I might not have a house, but I still place disproportionate value on 90s pop trivia.
+I might not have a house, but I still know a 1999 number 1 single when I hear it.

 It was perhaps with a view to right this wrong—‘2002’ the song not 2002 the year, which was also shit by the way—that Charli XCX first gave Troye Sivan a call, or a WhatsApp, or whatever the hell channel such youngsters like to use these days.
 Because it’s not like they have anything better to be doing, is it.
 Say new albums to respectively record or promote?
 Guys?

 Anyway.
 ‘1999’.
-The most important point to note is that our album-shunning duo did indeed do Britney the decency of an accurate timestamp—for UK audiences at least.
+Firstly, let us politely applaud our album-shunning duo for doing Britney the decency of an accurate timestamp—for UK audiences at least.
 Congratulations on clearing that bar.

 My second Point of Note, and despite all aforemoaned snark, is I can’t seem to stop playing it?
 And in the week St Vincent’s dreary self-covering PIANO ALBUM came out, even?
 I just don’t know what’s wrong with me.